Ne-Se-Chete/AppolicaIntern2024/README.md

 5. <del>To discuss further the idea for the software<del>

 ### What we did
-1. We had daily meeting on which we discussed the plan for the day and we made some changes
+1. We had daily meeting in which we discussed the plan for the day and we made some changes
-2. We find a bug with the sensors which we fixed
+2. We found a bug with the sensors which we fixed
 3. We made the DB and we tested the connection to it
 4. We fixed the DB schematic and we have ideas for future expansion